backstage/backstage/plugins/catalog-backend/api-report.md

 import { LocationEntityV1alpha1 } from '@backstage/catalog-model';
 import { Logger } from 'winston';
 import { Permission } from '@backstage/plugin-permission-common';
-import { PermissionAuthorizer } from '@backstage/plugin-permission-common';
 import { PermissionCondition } from '@backstage/plugin-permission-common';
 import { PermissionCriteria } from '@backstage/plugin-permission-common';
+import { PermissionEvaluator } from '@backstage/plugin-permission-common';
 import { PermissionRule } from '@backstage/plugin-permission-node';
 import { PluginDatabaseManager } from '@backstage/backend-common';
 import { PluginEndpointDiscovery } from '@backstage/backend-common';